SteveALee/input-devices/README.md

 A small Svelte component to select an input audio device from those connected.
 Uses Storybook for Component Tests.

-This component is a little unusual as its state is not fully defined by its props but rather by the browser media Devices API.
+This component is a little unusual as its state is not fully defined by its props but rather by the browser media Devices API and localStorage.

 Uses browser: